 The Little Dataset That Could functions as an outlet/workshop for a young researcher, Alex, who likes asking questions about numbers and, occasionally, finding answers.

-Alex Albright, the individual shown defending her thesis above, is a 2014 graduate of Williams College currently pursuing her PhD in economics at Harvard.
-Prior to her start at Harvard, Alex worked at Stanford Law School with Professor John Donohue on projects associated with the empirical revolution in law and economics and the modern American crime decline.
-Her research team focused on developing the synthetic controls methodology (developed by Abadie & Gardeazabal (2003) and Abadie, Diamond, & Hainmueller (2009)) to investigate the impact of right-to-carry laws on crime.
+Alex Albright, the individual shown with wine/chalk in hand above, is an economics PhD student at Harvard.
+A graduate of Williams College, Alex also worked at Stanford with Professor John Donohue on projects associated with the empirical revolution in law and economics and the modern American crime decline.
+Her research team focused on extending the synthetic controls methodology to investigate the impact of right-to-carry laws on crime.
 (For more on the growth of empiricists such as Alex in law schools, check out the article “The New Empiricists” from the Harvard Law Review.)

-When she is not busy with Bellman equations in Littauer basement or amusing side projects (the scope of this blog), she can be found tasting wine and/or diving (falling slowly) for frisbees.
+When she is not busy with Bellman equations in Littauer basement or amusing side projects (the scope of this blog), she can be found diving (ie, falling slowly) for frisbees.

-Alex was recently awarded a prestigious $15 grant for her work predicting Angus Deaton’s 2015 Nobel win (from a fellow economics enthusiast, who humors her enough to respond to her article criticisms with his own feedback):
+Please note Alex was awarded a prestigious $15 grant for her work predicting Angus Deaton’s 2015 Nobel win (from a fellow economics enthusiast, who humors her enough to respond to her article criticisms with his own feedback):

-In addition to this Venmo grant, Alex is also very proud of the fact that (using an admittedly flexible definition of authorship) her Erdös Number is 6:
+In addition to this Venmo grant, Alex is also very proud of the fact that (using an admittedly very, very flexible definition of authorship) her Erdös Number is 6: